-Bounce in European shares as investors eye fed minutes
+Bounce in European shares as investors eye Fed minutes

 Ryanair lost ground on Wednesday despite succeeding in getting an injunction to prevent strike action by its Irish-based pilots.
 The airline fell 1.09 per cent in Dublin to €8.50 as the British courts decided against preventing similar strike action in the UK.

-Hostelworld was amongst the biggest losers in the day, dipping 16.43 per cent on its Irish listing to €1.63.
-In an update, the company said it saw revenue fall during the peak summer period as booking demand failed to live up to expectations.
+Hostelworld was among the biggest losers in the day, dipping 16.43 per cent on its Irish listing to €1.63.
+In an update, the company said it had seen revenue fall during the peak summer period as booking demand failed to live up to expectations.

 Cairn Homes had a particularly strong day despite there being no stock specific news.
 With about 8.7 million shares traded, the housebuilder rose 4.3 per cent to €1.
 Peer Glenveagh Properties also had a good day, rising 1.4 per cent to €0.65.